Amsterdam / Ijmuiden Cruise Port Guide: Hotels, Transport & Tips

 Things to Do in Amsterdam in One Day

-Before exploring Amsterdam, though, I want to make two very important notes.
-One is that tourists need to be very mindful of their surroundings regarding the bicycles.
+Cruisers exploring Amsterdam should be very mindful of bicycles.
 People talk about the prevalence of biking in Amsterdam, but this is one thing you must see firsthand to fully “get.”
 Walking around the bustling parts of the city can be hazardous if you aren’t paying attention, with thousands of tourists on foot, cars, and bicyclists whizzing by.
-If you’re brave, you can even rent one and explore this way, but regardless of how you choose to wander, do it mindfully to avoid any unpleasant collisions.
+If you’re brave, you can rent a bike and explore this way, but regardless of how you wander, do it mindfully.
+Also, wear comfortable shoes.
+Amsterdam’s cobblestone streets will punish any shoe with a heel.

 Museums

 The best and cheapest way to get tickets for the Van Gogh museum is to just buy them directly on their website, unless you want a reserved time private experience or combo ticket.
-The same goes for Rijksmuseum — just buy direct online unless you want a private/combo ticket.
-With both, you can also buy tickets on-site in person, but there may be limited availability or long lines to purchase them during peak tourist seasons.
+The same goes for the Rijksmuseum: buy direct online unless you want a private or combo ticket.
+With both, you can also buy tickets on-site in person, but there may be limited availability or long lines during peak tourist seasons.

 Another nearby museum is the MOCO Museum.
 While it’s not as commonly known, I preferred it since it’s much smaller and easier to experience within a compressed time, and I found it much more interesting than the Van Gogh Museum.